 Integrative perspective is an important approach to understanding the environmental behaviours of consumers.
-Here, we developed a research model using the framework of the Goal Framing Theory.
-We propose that twelve variables influence pro-environmental behaviours of consumers; biospheric, egoistic and altruistic values, environmental concern, awareness of consequences, ascription of responsibility, subjective norms, attitudes towards behaviour, perceived behavioural control, personal norms, affect and behavioural intention.
-Also, with an interdisciplinary approach, we categorize behavioural outcomes as purchase, usage and post-use considering different stages of the consumption process of consumers.
-The proposed model will be helpful for future studies that aim to analyse those factors that predict the environmentally sensitive behaviours of consumers.
+Here, we developed a research model using the framework of the GFT.
+We propose that 12 variables influence pro-environmental behaviours of consumers: biospheric, egoistic and altruistic values, environmental concern, awareness of consequences, ascription of responsibility, subjective norms, attitudes towards behaviour, PBC, PN, affect, and behavioural intention.
+Also, with an interdisciplinary approach, we categorize behavioural outcomes as purchase, usage, and post-use considering three different stages of the consumption process of consumers.
+The proposed model will be helpful for future studies that aim to holistically analyse those factors that predict the environmentally sensitive behaviours of consumers.